thehapax/bitshares.foundation/_workers/2019-02-marketing-interviews-articles-and-visibility.md

 - **Stefan Schießl**, Senior Software Developer, active community member and also known as @sschiessl.
 Will be facilitating communications and organization and contribute to the process of creating a clear and transparent picture of the BitShares Blockchain
 - **Fabian Schuh**, CTO, active community member and also known as @xeroc.
 Will be assisting in all matters that raises historical and technical questions of the BitShares Blockchain
-- **Danique Sterenborg**, Project Manager, organizer of BitFest Amsterdam and support for coordinating, accounting and invoice handling
+- **Danique Sterenborg**, Project Manager, organizer of BitFest Amsterdam.
+Will be involved in content creation, support for coordinating, accounting and invoice handling

 # Support